makyo/writing/work/the-fool/the-fool.md

 I nod eagerly and ask on a whim, "What's it like reversed?"

-She gives a little shrug and turns the card over.
-"The swords fall out --- that's a relief --- but he's still dead, isn't he?"
+She gives a little shrug and turns the card over for me to see.
+"The swords fall out --- that's a relief --- but he's still dead, isn't he?
+Resigned to his place on the shore."

 "Sure enough," I laugh.
 "Wait, 'he'?"